 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.

-Download the programme specification for Intellectual Property LLM (Word doc).
+Download the programme specification for LLM Intellectual Property.

 Whilst every effort is made to ensure the accuracy of the programme specification, the information is liable to change to take advantage of exciting new approaches to teaching and learning as well as developments in industry.
 If you have been unable to locate the programme specification for the course you are interested in, it will be available as soon as the latest version is ready.
 Alternatively please contact us for assistance.